Blunkie/keegan-plugins/README.md

 	* keegan-altar - 1 Ticks any bones at chaos altar in the wilderness, and unnotes them at the NPC.
 START IT AT THE ALTAR.
 		Will log out and change worlds to avoid PKers.
 You need to launch the client with user/password arguments for the plugin to be able to log back in.
+	* keegan-alcher - Simple auto-alcher.
+It will low alch or high alch based on your current magic level.
 	* keegan-emotes - Allows binding of emotes to keys.
 		(Can only bind to Shift/CTRL/Alt currently)